District cooling: United Arab Emirates

-Emirates District Cooling (Emicool) is a district cooling service provider and a wholly-owned subsidiary of Dubai Investments headquartered in Dubai investments park.
+Emirates District Cooling (Emicool) is a district cooling service provider and a wholly owned subsidiary of Dubai Investments headquartered in Dubai investments park.
 It currently has 355,000 tonnes of refrigeration (TR) capacity that connects more than 2,200 buildings in the UAE.
-It is a member of the Dubai Supreme Council of Energy’s first Association of District Cooling Operators.
+It is a member of the Dubai Supreme Council of Energy's first Association of District Cooling Operators.

 Tabreed, headquartered in the UAE capital of Abu Dhabi, currently delivers more than 1.2 million refrigeration tons of cooling, from its portfolio of 86 plants located throughout the region.
 The company, founded in 1998, provides sustainable cooling to iconic infrastructure projects such as the Burj Khalifa, Sheikh Zayed Grand Mosque, Louvre Abu Dhabi, Cleveland Clinic, Ferrari World, The Dubai Mall, Yas Mall, Aldar HQ, Etihad Towers, Marina Mall, World Trade Center in Abu Dhabi, Dubai Metro, Bahrain Financial Harbor, and the Jabal Omar Development in the Holy City of Mecca, alongside many more hotels, hospitals, residential and commercial towers.
 During 2022 Tabreed entered the Egyptian market and expanded its operations in the Sultanate of Oman.

 In January 2006, PAL technology is one of the emerging project management companies in UAE involved in the diversified business of desalination, sewage treatment and district cooling system.
 More than 400,000 Tons (1400 MW) of district cooling projects are planned.
 The Palm Jumeirah utilises district cooling supplied by Palm Utilities LLC to provide air conditioning for buildings on the trunk and crescent of the Palm.
-The Dubai Metro system, inaugurated in 2009, is the first mass transit network in the world to use district cooling to lower temperatures in stations and trains.
+The Dubai Metro system, inaugurated in 2009, is the first mass transit network in the world to use district cooling to lower temperatures in stations.